 The eighth output:

-SPD has 12 post-processors available.
+SPD comes with a number of post-processors.
 They read an SPD log file, and can create STW-correction- and Deviation tables, with or without heel.
 Also, they will check boat performance for each TWS and TWA, check the windset alignment and check the boat's symmetry (rudder, heel, performance).
 And much more....

 SPD can read an ORC-polar from the jieter polars database.

 Just enter a sail number and create an SPD polar!